vaibhav-rajale18/proj-03-task-assistant/README.md

 Task Assistant is not just a todo app.

-It is being built as a **personal productivity operating system** where users can:
+It is being built as a **personal productivity Assistant ** where users can:

 - Manage daily work
 - Track deadlines